roshnikutty/neighborFoods/README.md

 - Use case 2: Navigate to the /map page route.
 Here you can manually enter to and from input values

-# Not implemented in this app, upcoming in version 2 of this app
+# Upcoming in version 2
 1. Buyer and seller logins and tying them to their meals
 2. Buyer form validation